smohiudd/smohiudd.github.io/_posts/2022-08-28-transit-energy-modelling.markdown

 excerpt_separator: <!--more-->
 ---

 ### Designing a schedule for electric buses takes more than simply replacing the same service delivered by diesel buses.
 Due to range limitations of EVs, understanding how battery state of charge changes over a route is important.
-In this post I introduce a way to determine energy consumption metrics using a Transit Drivecyle <a href="http://drivecycle.eastus.azurecontainer.io" target="_blank">visualization tool</a> that uses the <a href="https://github.com/smohiudd/drivecycle" target="_blank">Drivecycle</a> python package.
+In this post I introduce a way to determine energy consumption metrics using a Transit Drivecycle <a href="http://drivecycle.eastus.azurecontainer.io" target="_blank">visualization tool</a> that uses the <a href="https://github.com/smohiudd/drivecycle" target="_blank">Drivecycle</a> python package.
 <!--more-->

 <style>